 CDs or USBs with conference content for distribution to attendees

-Banners, conference programs and other printing costs
+Banners, conference programs, and other printing costs

 Evening social event or awards banquet

 Why Sponsor?

 As travel to national and international conferences tends to be difficult for young professionals, this event represents a unique opportunity for young professionals in academia, industry, and government to present their work and identify opportunities for alignment and collaboration in a more local setting.
 Partnering with AIAA on this event will demonstrate a commitment to developing the future aerospace workforce and bridging the gap between young professionals and senior leaders.